-The 2015 Series A Farebox Revenue Bonds are special obligations of the JPB payable from and secured by a pledge of farebox revenues which also secures the 2007 Series A Farebox Revenue Bonds.
+The 2019 Series A Farebox Revenue Bonds are special obligations of the JPB payable from and secured by a pledge of farebox revenues.
 For pledge purposes, the term "farebox revenues" means the amounts generated and collected in connection with the operation of Caltrain, including passenger fares, parking, shuttle and pass revenues, and other revenues from operations.
 Farebox revenues does not include grants from the state or the federal government.
 The amount and terms of pledged revenue is the outstanding secured debt service as noted on the debt service requirement schedule in the following paragraph.

-C. Pledged Revenues and Annual Debt Service Payments
+D. Pledged Revenues and Annual Debt Service Payments

-The amount of farebox pledged revenues recognized during the fiscal years ended June 30, 2018 and 2017 were \$107,035,743 and \$102,030,443.
-The total debt services requirements for both, the 2007 Series A Bonds and the 2015 Series A bonds for the fiscal years ended June 30, 2018 and 2017 were \$1,282,175 and \$1,291,800 resulting in a pledge revenue coverage of 83.5% and 79.0% for the years ended June 30, 2018 and 2017.
-Annual principal and interest payments for the 2007 Series A and the 2015 Series A are as follows:
+The amount of farebox pledged revenues recognized during the fiscal years ended June 30, 2019 and 2018 were \$112,777,140 and \$107,035,743.
+The total debt services requirements for the 2007 Series A bonds for the fiscal years ended June 30, 2019 were \$1,612,713; the first payment on 2019 Series A debt, that was issued to fully pay and legally defease the 2007 Series A bonds, is scheduled for October 1, 2019.
+Annual principal and interest payments for the 2019 Series A are as follows: